elementor/elementor-developers-docs/src/finder/register-new-category.md

 ## Registering Finder Category

-When we add a new category, we need to provide the a unique ID and the class itself, the following way:
+When we add a new category, we need to provide a unique ID and the class itself, the following way:

 ```php
 function my_custom_finder_category( $categories_manager ) {